 The Company calculated any beneficial conversion feature in its convertible notes via the intrinsic value method at the time of issuance.
-The notes were convertible at a price of \$0.002 per share.
+The notes were convertible at a price of \$0.032 per share (post reverse-split).
 As a result of the notes' conversion price being greater than the market price of the Company's common stock, a discount to the notes was not recorded.
 The Company will value any future convertible debt issuances to determine if any discounts result from beneficial conversion features, but this is unlikely until the Company sells additional stock or the market price of the common stock increases.